SPQR: Popular culture

 SPQR is often used to represent the Roman Empire and Roman Republic, such as in video games and movies.

-In the 2000 movie Gladiator, the Roman general Maximus (portrayed by Russell Crowe) has "SPQR" tattooed on his shoulder, which he removes by scraping after he is sold into slavery.
+In the 2000 movie Gladiator, the Roman general Maximus (portrayed by Russell Crowe) has "SPQR" tattooed on his upper arm, which he removes by scraping after he is sold into slavery.

+The humorous modern Italian expansion Sono Pazzi Questi Romani (lit.
+'They're crazy, these Romans') is used in the French Ils sont fous, ces Romains ! (lit.
+'They're crazy, these Romans') as the catchphrase of the character Obelix in the French comic album series Asterix, and the Italian original/retranslation (translating back to the original) Sono Pazzi Questi Romani is used in the Italian translation of Asterix, rendered with capitals to make the acronym clear; note that Albert Uderzo, the co-creator of Asterix, was born to Italian immigrants and was exposed to Italian as a child.